Best Riding Lawn Mower Reviews 2025

 If you have larger properties or want more power, you can step up to RZ 900 series.
 However, I believe the RZ 700 series has the right balance of performance, features, and price to make it your go-to choice.

-For residential use, the best riding lawn mower for medium-sized lawns is the Husqvarna Xcite zero-turn.
+For residential use, the Husqvarna Xcite zero turn is an excellent riding lawn mower for medium-sized lawns.
 There are two models available featuring a 54-inch 10-gauge deck that’s a great size for one- to five-acre properties.

 What’s exciting about the Xcite is a combination of innovative features and a design that feels more Pro, even though these target residential users.
 Starting from the top, your start/stop and blade engagement controls are on the lap bar ends where you can easily reach them with your thumbs.
 Then there’s the suspension system.
 Four bar links and 10 adjustment settings let you customize the setup based on your size, weight, and preferences to dial in a comfortable ride.